• Skip to primary navigation

 • a large cooking pot

-• 2 tbsp oil to coat the base
+• 2 tablespoon oil to coat the base

 • ¼ cup saffron flavored milk 2 strands of saffron dipped in ¼th cup milk

-• 2 tbsp chopped coriander leaves for garnising
+• 2 tablespoon chopped coriander leaves for garnising

-• 2 tbsp chopped mint leaves for garnishing
+• 2 tablespoon chopped mint leaves for garnishing

-• 2 tbsp crushed deep fried onions for garnishing
+• 2 tablespoon crushed deep fried onions for garnishing

 Instructions